cockroachlabs-field/cockroachdb-jdbc/README.md

 **CAUTION!** Retrying on non-serializable conflict errors (i.e anything but 40001) may produce duplicate outcomes if the SQL statements are non-idempotent.
 See the [design notes](docs/DESIGN.md) for more details..

 ### retryListenerClassName

 (default: `io.cockroachdb.jdbc.retry.LoggingRetryListener`)

 Name of class that implements `io.cockroachdb.jdbc.retry.RetryListener` to be used to receive callback events when retries occur.
 One instance is created for each JDBC connection.

 ### retryStrategyClassName

 (default: `io.cockroachdb.jdbc.retry.ExponentialBackoffRetryStrategy`)

 Name of class that implements `io.cockroachdb.jdbc.retry.RetryStrategy` to be used when `retryTransientErrors` property is set to `true`.
 If this class also implements `io.cockroachdb.jdbc.proxy.RetryListener` it will receive callback events when retries happen.
 One instance of this class is created for each JDBC connection.

 The default `ExponentialBackoffRetryStrategy` will use an exponentially increasing delay with jitter and a multiplier of 2 up to the limit set by `retryMaxBackoffTime`.

 ### retryMaxAttempts

 (default: 15)

 Maximum number of retry attempts on transient failures (connection errors / serialization conflicts).
 If this limit is exceeded, the driver will throw a SQL exception with the same state code signalling its yielding further retry attempts.

 ### retryMaxBackoffTime

 (default: 30s)

 Maximum exponential backoff time in format of a duration expression (like `12s`).
 The duration applies for the total time for all retry attempts at transaction level.

 Applicable only when `retryTransientErrors` is true.

 ### implicitSelectForUpdate

 (default: false)

-The driver will automatically append a `FOR UPDATE` clause to all qualified `SELECT` statements.
+The driver will automatically append a `FOR UPDATE` clause to all qualified `SELECT` statements within connection scope.
+This parameter can also be set in an explicit transaction as a session variable in which case its scoped to the transaction.

 The qualifying requirements include:

 - Not used in a read-only connection
 - No time travel clause (`as of system time`)
 - No aggregate functions
 - No group by or distinct operators
 - Not referencing internal table schema

 A `SELECT ..
 FOR UPDATE` will lock the rows returned by a selection query such that other transactions trying to access those rows are forced to wait for the transaction that locked the rows to finish.
 These other transactions are effectively put into a queue based on when they tried to read the value of the locked rows.
 It does not eliminate the chance of serialization conflicts but greatly reduces it.

 ### useCockroachMetadata

 (default: false)

 By default, the driver will use PostgreSQL JDBC driver metadata provided in `java.sql.DatabaseMetaData` rather than CockroachDB specific metadata.
 While the latter is more correct, it causes incompatibilities with libraries that bind to PostgreSQL version details, such as Flyway and other tools.

 ## Logging

 This driver uses [SLF4J](https://www.slf4j.org/) for logging which means its agnostic to the logging framework used by the application.
 The JDBC driver module does not include any logging framework dependency transitively.

-## Examples
+## Additional Examples

 ### Plain Java Example